polyverse/entropy-index.io/README.md

 Measuring Efficacy serves three purposes:
 * EI is an effective number to help compare and contrast the defensive posture of two systems.
-  Especially for audition and compliance.
+  Especially for auditing and compliance.

 * Help prioritizaton of cyber defense strategies to drive the most effective defense for the least investment.